 She has over 600 research publications, including “Bioorthogonal Chemistry: Fishing for Selectivity in a Sea of Functionality”, and “Glycans in cancer and inflammation—potential for therapeutics and diagnostics”.

-Bertozzi was most recently honored with the John J. Carty Award for the Advancement of Science and the Chemistry for the Future Solvay Prize.
+Bertozzi received the MacArthur Genius Grant at age 33, In 2010, she became the first woman to receive the prestigious Lemelson-MIT Prize faculty award.
+Most recently, Bertozzi was honored with the John J. Carty Award for the Advancement of Science and the Chemistry for the Future Solvay Prize.

 Public research university in Berkeley, California, United Statesview profile